ICPC-TUM/website/content/news/nwerc20_selection_process.md

 **How to join the qualification**

-In case you want to take part in the selection process,  please send us a message to icpc(at)in.tum.de including your full name, your codeforces and atcoder handles, and whether or not you're already in our NWERC qualification telegram group.
+In case you want to take part in the selection process,  please send us a message to icpc(at)in.tum.de including your full name, your codeforces and atcoder handles, and whether or not you're already in our ICPC TUM Telegram group.

 <br/>